 This flat hike has a high scenery factor, going right through the middle of Yosemite Valley and giving you plenty of time to gawk around without worrying about traffic.

 It's also one of the easiest hikes in Yosemite Valley.
 Even though a lot of people take it, it seldom feels crowded, and you'll be so absorbed in the scenery that you won't even notice when the road is nearby, especially when you're gawking at Yosemite Falls, Half Dome, Glacier Point, and Royal Arches.

 The meadows are most scenic in spring and early summer when the grass is green, wildflowers are blooming, and the waterfalls are at maximum flow, roughly from late April to mid-June.
 The path can be a little snowy or icy in winter.
 Take insect repellent in the spring to keep the mosquitos away, and watch out for speeding bicyclists.

 You can start this loop trail from anywhere along its length.
 Good places to start are off Southside Drive near the Swinging Bridge, the Yosemite Falls trailhead, or the Yosemite Lodge.

 The trail is wheelchair accessible and leashed pets are allowed.

-If you want to know more about hiking at Yosemite, you can find it on the Yosemite National Park website.
+If you want to know more about hiking at Yosemite, you can find it at the Yosemite National Park website.